reyhannuurakbar/reyhannuurakbar/README.md

 - 👋 Hi, I’m @reyhannuurakbar.
 My full name is M. Reyhan Nuur Akbar, you can call me by Reyhan
 - 👀 I’m interested in Virtual reality, game developer, web developing
-- 🌱 I’m currently learning codeigniter, javascript
+- 🌱 I’m currently learning Codeigniter, Javascript, Next JS, Golang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me